Ouxsoft/LHTML/README.md

 The document MAY use custom elements not defined in the HTML5 spec.
 LHTML5 design encourages the creation of custom elements over building a processing tree consisting of large nested logical elements, which are difficult to maintain.

 #### Example
-The following shows an example of an unparsed document that would not be suitable to send to a site visitor's web browser unprocessed.
+The following is an example of an unparsed document that would not be suitable to send to a site visitor's web browser unprocessed.
 This example contains two custom elements and makes use of four Modules.
 The Modules are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements and accomplish the following:
  + The `<html>` element adds a completed `<head>` element when detected as missing.
  + The `<block>` element is replaced by a fully built HTML5 navigation bar.
  + The `<news>` element pulls up to 20 news stories from a database and display them with a `<div>` containing thumbnails and a headline.